JKMCCALLA/arb-forums/README.md

 - Authentication Page
 - Automated workflow of requests, questions, and/or reports to desired team (Specified Database Table) via Microsoft Power Automate tools.
 - IBM AI Chatbot for responding to user requests based on information available in knowledge base.
+- Deploying local application to DigitalOcean server w/ a secured domain.